OrrnobMahmud/BlumAuto/README.md

 # Run for 24/7

-You can run the script bot for 24/7 using vps / rdp.
-You can use `screen` application in vps linux to running the script bot in background process
+You can run the script continuously using a VPS or RDP.
+Use the screen application on a Linux VPS to keep the script running in the background.

 # Discussion

-If you have an question or something you can ask in here : [@Crypto Airdrops (Verified Only)](https://t.me/+MCsnE9INs604YWJl)
+If you have any questions or need further assistance, join : [@Crypto Airdrops (Verified Only)](https://t.me/+MCsnE9INs604YWJl)

 ## Q&A